jonvanhof/seis631-final/README.md

 ## Performing Regression Analysis on the Merged Data

-And so we arrive at our opportunity to analyze these compiled data sets.
+And so we arrive at our opportunity to analyze these compiled data.
 We’ll use standard linear regression to compare the FIP data against team’s Win/Loss percentage.
 It’s notable that **we’ll be looking for a negative correlation** in this comparison, as lower FIP is better as